 As part of our ERM Framework, we maintain a framework for the Management of Emerging Risk, which sets out the minimum standards by which emerging risks are identified, analyzed, evaluated, treated and reported on.
-Pursuant to this framework, the MRCs and EGL Risk Committee continually monitor emerging risks and oversee changes to our ERM Framework to react to these risks, where appropriate.
+During 2023, Enstar's Risk Team conducted a review of the Emerging Risk Framework and process with the aim to increase consistency in risk scanning approach across the Group.
+Pursuant to the Emerging Risk framework, the MRCs and EGL Risk Committee continually monitor emerging risks and oversee changes to our ERM Framework to react to these risks, where appropriate.
 Emerging risks are defined as "risks which may develop or which already exist but are difficult to quantify."
 They are marked by a high degree of uncertainty, and may or may not fall within the categories outlined above under "Risk Categories."
 While emerging risks are not fully understood or explicitly considered within the day-to-day operation of our business due to the lack of quantifiable data, we expect that the potential impacts of these risks may crystallize over time and therefore merit additional analysis, monitoring, evaluation and, when appropriate, management of the emerging risk.
 See "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 for further detail on these risks.
-Recent examples of emerging risks that we review and consider include:
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023 for further detail on these risks.